zsh-eng/zsh-eng/README.md

 ## Hello! 👋
-I'm Zhi Sheng, a second-year Computer Science undergraduate at the National University of Singapore.

-My interests are in web development and software engineering.
+I'm Zhi Sheng, a computer science undergraduate with an interest in web development and software engineering.
 You can connect with me on [LinkedIn](https://www.linkedin.com/in/cheng-zhi-sheng/).

 ## What I'm currently doing